instacart/redux-rails/README.md

 )
 ```

-The first config given to `combineConfigs` is used as the default for top-level `domain` and `fetchParams`.
+The first config given to `combineConfigs` is used as the default for top-level `baseUrl` and `fetchParams`.
 These can be overriden per config and per resource.